nilearn/nilearn/doc/changes/latest.rst

 - Extract helper-functions for input-image validation from :func:`~regions.img_to_signals_labels`, :func:`~regions.signals_to_img_labels`, :func:`~regions.img_to_signals_maps` :func:`~regions.signals_to_img_maps` (:gh:`3523` by `Rémi Gau`_ and `Christian Gerloff`_).

+- Moved packaging from ``setup.py`` and setuptools build backend to ``pyproject.toml`` and hatchling backend.
+This change comes about as new standards are defined for Python packaging that are better met by the new configuration (:gh:`3635` by `Yasmin Mzayek`_).

 0.10.1rc1
 =========